By law, the duty of every corporation is to make as much money as possible for its shareholders, even if to the detriment of its employees.

 For larger multinational organizations, this Uber-style delivery network will span across continents and across vehicle types—from cargo ships, to rail, to truck, to the final drop-off warehouse.
 While it’s valid to say that on some level this already exists, the integration of driverless tech substantially changes the equation of the world’s logistics system.

-In a driverless world, corporations will never again be constrained by labour shortages.
+In a driverless world, corporations will never again be constrained by labor shortages.
 They will build out fleets of trucks and planes to meet operating demands.
 In a driverless world, businesses can expect faster delivery times through continuous vehicle operation—e.g. trucks stopping only to refuel or reload/unload cargo.
 In a driverless world, businesses will enjoy better shipment tracking and dynamic, to-the-minute delivery forecasts.
 And in a driverless world, the deadly and financial costs of human error will be noticeably diminished, if not permanently removed.

 Finally, since shipping trucks are largely corporate owned, their adoption won’t be slowed by the same pressures consumer-oriented AVs might experience.
 Added costs, fear of use, limited knowledge or experience, emotional attachment to traditional vehicles—these factors just won’t be shared by profit-hungry corporations.
 For that reason, we may see driverless trucks become the norm on highways far earlier than we see driverless cars cruising around urban streets.